Recycling and durability

 - Material efficiency in production

-In energy efficiency, Outokumpu is taking a long-term approach: the target is a continuous improvement of a 1% reduction yearly.
-In 2017, Outokumpu further improved its energy efficiency by 2% from the previous year for the current operations.
+In energy efficiency, Outokumpu is taking a long-term approach: the target is a continuous improvement of a 0.5% reduction yearly.

 In choosing electricity sources, Outokumpu participates in low-carbon electricity production, such as new power plant projects, and enters into agreements with parties in the power market, contributing to the future construction of adequate power production capacity.